Please read the beginning of this story as shown within the “Afghanistan Story” tab above.

 “Well, use this one.
 Get it done.”

 I avoided that switch all day.
 I went in the tent where it lay to look at it.
-My laptop was still connected and laying open on the table I had thrown it down on.
+My laptop was still connected and lying open on the table I had thrown it down on.
 I stood in the doorway of the tent and just looked at the switch.

 I also avoided SSgt Rambo all day.
 I didn’t want to be asked about the switch.
 Instead, I scoured the sharedrive to find our IP address scheme documentation.
 I found five copies of the spreadsheet, similarly named, and opened the first one on the list.
 Sure enough, the address I had used was taken by a device in the COC.
 I had used a duplicate address.
 The lack of communication at the most important time of military operations was my fault.
 Shaking my head at the stupidity and horror, I deleted the extra, and very wrong, copies of the spreadsheet.